 If the issue of how to solve dog chewing is extra complicated in your situation for some reason, such as an inability to set a routine because of the nature of your job or something else, then you can always do something simpler: Tire them out before you go somewhere.
 Dogs live for exertion, so if you’re going to be gone for several hours, make sure your friend has a good, long walk or run before you embark.
 If he or she is fast asleep before you leave, then you’ve likely done your job as an owner.

 Think about times when you’re extremely tired from a lot of exercise… Do you even have the energy to be nervous or to play around with anything?
 Of course not – you want to relax and take it easy.
 It’s the same thing with your dog.
 If he or she is properly tired and ready to take a nice long nap, then the time you’re away will only pass that much faster.

 It’s just as important to provide a dog with mental stimulation as it is with physical exertion.
 A bored dog is a dog whose mind is going to wander, as is the case with humans.
 There are a variety of ways that you can promote mental stimulation in your pooch.
 Obviously, you can play with him or her while you’re home, which is not only mentally stimulating but exhilarating for your friend, but you can also set things up so your friend gets that mental stimulation while you’re gone.

-There are a variety of toys and solutions in your monthly KONG Club subscription box to help with chewing .
+Enrichment for dogs can take many different forms.
+Reach out to your KONG Club pet coach for ideas to minimize chewing.
 Our 24/7 Vets and Pet Coaches will work 1:1 with you to create Personalized Pet Plans for chewing and other health and behavior issues.